PyConPL/Book/2017/presentations/with_python_security/text.md

 ])
 ```

-SQL injection… Again, we are quite safe here, unless we are using our own SQL engine instead of mature ORMs such as SQLalchemy or djangoORM.
+SQL injection… Again, we are quite safe here, unless we are using our own SQL engine instead of mature ORMs such as SQLAlchemy or djangoORM.

 Example of SQL payload:
 ```SQL